ThULB/jportal/application/README-JPortal.txt

 4. PREPERATION
 ======================================
 ======================================
-- Setting system environment variables
--- $MYCORE_HOME to <Installation-Directory>/jportal/mycore
+- Setting system environment variables (this is optional) -- $MYCORE_HOME to <Installation-Directory>/jportal/mycore
 -- $DOCPORTAL_HOME to <Installation-Directory>/jportal/application

 - Create JPortal properties
 -- cp $DOCPORTAL_HOME/config/mycore.properties.private.template $DOCPORTAL_HOME/config/mycore.properties.private
 -- cp $DOCPORTAL_HOME/config/hibernate/hibernate.cfg.xml.template $DOCPORTAL_HOME/config/hibernate/hibernate.cfg.xml

+- Imaging component and Image viewer (this is optional) -- depends on JAI library
+-- can be downloaded from https://jai.dev.java.net/
+-- put the library files into $MYCORE_HOME/lib
+-- the component will be activated automatically, no property setting needed just the existence of the library files in $MYCORE_HOME/lib

 5. CONFIGURATION